elysiajs/documentation/docs/plugins/cors.md

 This will set Elysia to accept requests from any origin.

 ## Config
-Below is a config which accepted by the plugin
+Below is a config which is accepted by the plugin

 ### origin
 @default `true`